tomgransden/UnitTestingExercises/README.md

 Create a folder `__tests__` inside `src/components/calender-switcher` and inside the `__tests__` folder, create a file called `calendar-switcher.test.tsx`.

 Now you can begin writing tests that cover the behaviour you investigated earlier.
-The aim is to mske sure you write enough tests to cover all the things you can do with the component.
+The aim is to make sure you write enough tests to cover all the things you can do with the component.

 You can run `npm run test` at any point to see if your tests are passing or not.